 You could also play it safe and choose players who are already famous.
 These cards may already be expensive, but their value can still change a lot over time, especially if they're still playing.
 Typically a player’s base rookie card will always be the most valuable, with his second year being worth the second most.
 There can be drastic differences in values of the same player’s card, depending on how many years they had played when the card was printed.

 Some details to watch out for are if the card uses any special printing techniques.
 Holo and foil cards are rare compared to standard cards.
-Some have different versions of foil cards with the players in unique photo variations, or have other special card effects such as die cuts.
+Some have different versions of foil cards with the players in unique photo variations or have other special card effects, such as die cuts.
 If you have a card like this of a player no one cares about, it still won't be worth much, but if you have one that's of a famous player, you can expect it to be worth quite a bit more.

+The best basketball cards to collect are often quite rare.
 Extra rare cards include ones from “Flawless” and "National Treasures" sets, amongst others that include special memorabilia and autographs with very low print runs.
 All of the cards in those sets either contain jersey pieces worn by the players, and/or their autographs.

+Of course, just finding the best basketball cards to collect isn’t the end of your journey.
 One of the most important factors in determining the value of a card is the condition it is in.
 If you have a rare card you believe to be in good shape, you should get it graded from an official grading organization to confirm the condition so other buyers can be sure.

 Aside from checking to see that the card hasn't been damaged, a grading organization will also check the printing conditions of the card.
-Some cards are printed slightly off center, have scratches on the face of the card, or rough edges, amongst other things.
+Some cards are printed slightly off-center, have scratches on the face of the card or rough edges, amongst other things.
 These defects will usually detract from grade, and subsequently, the value of the card.

 Companies grade cards on a scale of 1 to 10, with 10 being a flawless card.
 The grader will also determine the condition of the card, on a scale from "poor" to "gem mint" condition.
 Gem mint 10 cards are the most valuable version of any given card.

 You should invest in some top loaders and card sleeves to protect your cards.
 Binders and folders work well for your bulk common cards, but you'll want the top loaders and one touch bags to keep your rare cards from becoming damaged.
 It’s recommended to put your card in a penny sleeve first, and then into a toploader afterwards, to avoid any damage to the face of the card.
-High value cards can also be put in a magnetic one touch holder, which is essentially a thicker toploader that encases the card around all sides.
+High-value cards can also be put in a magnetic one touch holder, which is essentially a thicker toploader that encases the card around all sides.

 If you're ready to get started, head on over to our shop to see our wholesale factory sealed basketball card boxes and cases!
 Happy collecting!